Every agency wants that perfect client. The one that knows what they want, takes advice, and always brings work your way.

 Craft ideas together

 We already talked about creating the gameplan together.
 But don’t stop there.
 One study found that 94% of agencies say start-to-finish collaboration is key to a great product, and 100% of clients agree.
-Which means that you need to involve the client throughout the process, from the very beginning.
+This means that you need to involve the client throughout the process, from the very beginning.

 Give the client a seat at the table.
-Not only is this good for the relationship, it can improve the end product: “No one person has a monopoly on creative thinking.
+Not only is this good for the relationship, but it can also improve the end product: “No one person has a monopoly on creative thinking.
 We are all creative individuals, clients included.”